praveenvenkat1/lab3_node_js/README.md

 # Lab-3
-This is a shopping website built using nodejs
+Built a online shopping application using node.js